 Students optimally should continue with their Stage 4 language choice.
-Highly motivated students with exceptional circumstances are permitted to change into continuing languages for Year 9 study.
-However, the course caters for three distinct learner types - students continuing from Year 8, students with earlier experience of the language, and students with a home background in the language.
+However, students can choose to start a brand new language in Year 9, alongside their peers.
+The Stage 5 course caters for three distinct learner types - students continuing from Year 8, students with earlier experience of the language, and students with a home background in the language.